-• March 2017: UK government notified the European Council of its intention to leave under the Treaty on European Union Article 50 on 29 March 2019. • 25.11.18 EU27 leaders endorsed the withdrawal agreement • Dec 2018 vote in the UK Parliament on the agreement was postponed • 21.12.18 - 8.01.19 UK parliamentary recess • 15.01.19 Brexit deal defeated in the Commons vote by a large margin • 28.01.19 Second vote on a slightly amended deal • By 29.03.19 another vote (?) in UK parliament • By 29.03.19 if the UK Parliament approves a deal, then ratification by the EU Parliament requires a simple majority • By 29.03.19 if the UK and EU parliaments agree the deal, the EU Council needs to approve the deal; 20 countries representing 65% of the EU population must agree • 29.03.19 Either the UK leaves the EU, or asks the EU for agreement to an extension of the Article 50 period if the UK Parliament has been unable to agree on a Brexit deal.

-- 29.03.19: if an agreement is reached with the EU on the terms of Brexit, then this will be followed by a proposed transitional period ending around December 2020. - UK continues as a full EU member until March 2019 with access to the single market and tariff free trade between the EU and UK.
-Different sectors of the UK economy may leave the single market and tariff free trade at different times during the transitional period. - The UK and EU would attempt to negotiate, among other agreements, a bi-lateral trade agreement over that period.

-- The UK would aim for a negotiated agreed withdrawal from the EU, although the UK could also exit without any such agreements in the event of a breakdown of negotiations. - If the UK exits without an agreed deal with the EU, World Trade Organisation rules and tariffs could apply to trade between the UK and EU but this is not certain. - On full exit from the EU: the UK parliament would repeal the 1972 European Communities Act.
+- March 2017: UK government notified the European Council of its intention to leave under the Treaty on European Union Article 50 on 29 March 2019. - 25.11.18 EU27 leaders endorsed the withdrawal agreement - Dec 2018 vote in the UK Parliament on the agreement was postponed - 21.12.18 8.1.19 UK parliamentary recess - 14.1.19 vote in Parliament on a 'no deal' scenario - By 29.3.19 second vote (?) in UK parliament if first vote rejects the deal - By 29.3.19 if the UK Parliament approves a deal, then ratification by the EU Parliament requires a simple majority - By 29.3.19 if the UK and EU parliaments agree the deal, the EU Council needs to approve the deal; 20 countries representing 65% of the EU population must agree - 29.3.19 UK leaves the EU, (or asks the EU for agreement to an extension of the Article 50 period if the UK Parliament rejects the deal and no deal departure?) - 29.3.19: if an agreement is reached with the EU on the terms of Brexit, then this will be followed by a proposed transitional period ending around December 2020. - UK continues as a full EU member until March 2019 with access to the single market and tariff free trade between the EU and UK.
+Different sectors of the UK economy may leave the single market and tariff free trade at different times during the transitional period. - The UK and EU would attempt to negotiate, among other agreements, a bi-lateral trade agreement over that period. - The UK would aim for a negotiated agreed withdrawal from the EU, although the UK could also exit without any such agreements in the event of a breakdown of negotiations. - If the UK exits without an agreed deal with the EU, World Trade Organisation rules and tariffs could apply to trade between the UK and EU but this is not certain. - On full exit from the EU: the UK parliament would repeal the 1972 European Communities Act.